Charyyev17/gatnashaly-video-chat/README.md

 Gatnashaly is a video chat app that developed by using Javascript, HTML/CSS, AgoraRTC.

-Site is LIVE on -> [https://gatnashaly.netlify.app/](https://gatnashaly.netlify.app/)
+Website is LIVE on -> [https://gatnashaly.netlify.app/](https://gatnashaly.netlify.app/)

 ## Project Content Images